spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 <a name="creating-an-application-archive-project-for-docker-from-tibco-streambase-studio-trade"></a>

-## Creating an application archive project for Docker from TIBCO StreamBase Studio&trade;
+## Creating an application archive project for Docker managed by Ansible from TIBCO StreamBase Studio&trade;

 TIBCO StreamBase Studio&trade; can generate a project containing the necessary files to build and test a Docker image by selecting **Enable Docker support** when creating an application archive project :